ashleyfae/expanding-archives/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added filters that allow developers to easily modify the archive list.

 = 1.1.0 =
 * Added a new option in the widget where you can choose to auto expand the current month or not.